breki/TimeSlack/kotlin/SlackerTime-todo.md

 - implement calculation of whether a certain plan can be done or not (based on the deadline and given current time)

 ## Sat 22.02.
+- Moved the view update logic to its own function.
 - The app is now showing the current and next activity from the model, and also the plan finish time.

 ## Mon 17.02.